ideditor/schema-builder/README.md

 });
 ```

-The following options are identical to those for `schemaBuilder.build()`:
+The following options are identical to those for `schemaBuilder.buildDist()`:
 - `inDirectory`
 - `interimDirectory`
 - `sourceLocale`